corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ### Monomorphization vs GC Shape Stenciling

-There's no free lunch with generics: you either pay at compile time, at runtime, or you give up specialization (more on that in a bit).
+There's no free lunch with generics; you either pay at compile time, at runtime, or you give up specialization (more on that in a bit).
 C++ and Rust pay at compile time through monomorphization.
 Java pays at runtime through type erasure plus the JIT.
 Go picked a middle path with [GCShape stenciling and dictionaries](https://go.googlesource.com/proposal/+/refs/heads/master/design/generics-implementation-gcshape.md): types that share a "GC shape" share the same compiled function and dispatch through a runtime dictionary.

 The Go choice keeps compile times fast, which is a real and valuable property.
 The cost is that generic Go code can be measurably *slower* than the equivalent hand-written non-generic version, because every method call on a type parameter goes through an indirection.
 There's a [well-known PlanetScale post](https://web.archive.org/web/20220331073738/https://planetscale.com/blog/generics-can-make-your-go-code-slower) showing exactly this.

-Rust monomorphizes: every `Vec<i32>` and `Vec<String>` produces specialized machine code with zero runtime dispatch.
+Rust monomorphizes, which means every `Vec<i32>` and `Vec<String>` produces specialized machine code with zero runtime dispatch.
 Generic code is the *fast* path, and reaching for `dyn Trait` (the equivalent of Go's interface dispatch) is a deliberate choice you make when you want runtime polymorphism.
 You pay for monomorphization with compile times, which is the same bill C++ has been paying for decades.
 Neither tradeoff is obviously right; they just optimize for different things.

 ### They Don't Plaster Over Holes In The Type System